Jay's go-ahead double, 3 RBIs help Arizona beat Padres 9-4

 Archie Bradley (3-2) pitched a perfect seventh for the win.
 Arizona starting pitcher Patrick Corbin struck out eight in six innings and also had two singles and an RBI.

 Eduardo Escobar made his debut with the Diamondbacks a day after being acquired in a trade with Minnesota.
-He started at third base and batted fifth, going 2 for 4 with a walk and two runs scored.
+He started at third base and batted fifth, going 2 for 4 with a walk and a run scored.

 The Padres are 2-6 since the All-Star break and have lost 11 of their last 13 games.